 Upon completion of this program, students will have the basic knowledge and practical skills necessary to become a proficient entry-level truck They will be prepared to obtain a driver.
-Commercial Driver License with endorsements. includina: Combinations.
-Air brakes.
-Doubles/Triples, Tankers. and Hazardous Materials (Per Federal Regulations, additional criteria must be met to be approved for Hazmat).
+Commercial Driver License with endorsements.
+Combinations. includina: brakes.
+Air Doubles/Triples, Tankers. and Hazardous Materials (Per Federal Regulations, additional criteria must be met to be approved for Hazmat).
 This program meets the needs of students with no prior knowledge or experience in truck driving.